jean-pierreBoth/graphembed/README.md

 *NodeSketch : Highly-Efficient Graph Embeddings via Recursive Sketching KDD 2019*.  [https://dl.acm.org/doi/10.1145/3292500.3330951]
     D. Yang,P. Rosso,Bin-Li, P. Cudre-Mauroux.

-It is based on multi hop neighbourhood identification via sensitive hashing.
-Instead of using **ICWS** for hashing we use the more recent algorithm **probminhash**.
-See [probminhash](https://arxiv.org/abs/1911.00675).
+It is based on multi hop neighbourhood identification via sensitive hashing based on the recent algorithm **probminhash**.
+See [arxiv](https://arxiv.org/abs/1911.00675) or  [ieee-2022](https://ieeexplore.ieee.org/document/9185081).

 The algorithm associates a probability distribution on neighbours of each point depending on edge weights and distance to the point.
 Then this distribution is hashed to build a (discrete) embedding vector consisting in nodes identifiers.
 The distance between embedded vectors is the Jaccard distance so we get a real distance on the embedding space for the symetric embedding.

 An extension of the paper is also implemented to get asymetric embedding for directed graph.
 The similarity is also based on the hash of sets (nodes going to or from) a given node but then the dissimilarity is no more a distance (no symetry and some discrepancy with the triangular inequality).

+**The orkut graph with 3 millions nodes and 100 millions of edge is embedded in less than 10' with a 8 core laptop with this algorithm**.

 - **gkernel**